Best Practices

 Stay keyboard-first

 Aftertone is designed to be used without a mouse and that suits most developers immediately.
 The shortcuts for completing tasks, adding subtasks and extending sessions all work the same way as keyboard shortcuts in a well-configured editor.
-See Focus Mode Keyboard Shortcuts for the full list.
+See Focus Mode for the full shortcut list.
 Once you have the core five shortcuts in muscle memory, managing your day in Aftertone adds almost no overhead to your workflow.

 Track flow sessions over sprints